-3.3 The Health & Safety Leader
+3.3 The Health and Safety Co-ordinator

-The Health and Safety Leader is responsible for the co-ordination of health and safety management on behalf of the Headteacher throughout the school and in particular, will
+The Health and Safety Co-ordinator is responsible for the co-ordination of health and safety management on behalf of the Headteacher throughout the school and in particular, will

-- a. report regularly on safety matters to include school buildings and grounds; to the Headteacher and the Governing Body; - b. assist with inspections and safety audits; - c. investigate and advise on hazards and precautions; - d. develop and establish emergency procedures, and organise fire evacuation practices within the school; - e. have a general oversight of health, safety and first aid matters; - f. monitor the general safety programme on behalf of the Headteacher; - g. make recommendations to the senior leadership team on matters requiring immediate attention, e.g. changes to legislation or outcomes from premises safety inspections; - h. make recommendations to the Headteacher on matters of safety policy in compliance with new and modified legislation; - i. publicise safety matters; - j. liaise with outside bodies concerned with safety and health e.g. East Sussex County Council's Health and Safety Team; - k. monitor accidents to identify trends and introduce methods of reducing accidents.
+- 1. make an annual report, assisted by the Heads of Key Stage, on safety matters to the Headteacher and the Governing Body; - 2. assist with inspections and safety audits; - 3. investigate and advise on hazards and precautions; - 4. develop and establish emergency procedures, and organise fire evacuation practices within the school; - 5. have a general oversight of health, safety and first aid matters; - 6. monitor the general safety programme on behalf of the Headteacher; - 7. make recommendations to the senior leadership team on matters requiring immediate attention, e.g. changes to legislation or outcomes from premises safety inspections; - 8. make recommendations to the Headteacher on matters of safety policy in compliance with new and modified legislation; - 9. publicise safety matters; - 10. liaise with outside bodies concerned with safety and health e.g. East Sussex County Council's Health and Safety Team; - 11. investigate with the headteacher any incidents to ensure that learning outcomes are applied to future practice and prevent reoccurrence; - 12. monitor accidents to identify trends and introduce methods of reducing accidents.

-3.4 The Educational Visits Leader (EVC) will
+3.4 The Educational Visits Co-ordinator (EVC) will

-- a. be involved in educational visit management in order to ensure that the Children's Services' Offsite Activities and Educational Visits Policy is followed; - b. work with group leaders to ensure that the aims of the educational visit are achievable and in line with those of the establishment; - c. after discussion with the Headteacher and Governing Body, either approve proposal or submit to the Children's Services Outdoor Education Adviser; - d. ensure that all educational visits meet the Children's Services Departmental requirements; - e. confirm that adequate risk assessments have been carried out; - f. support the Headteacher in the management and evaluation of educational visits; - g. confirm the leadership of the group is appropriate, this to include accompanying staff and volunteers.
+- 1. be involved in educational visit management in order to ensure that the Children's Services' Offsite Activities and Educational Visits Policy is followed; - 2. work with group leaders to ensure that the aims of the educational visit are achievable and in line with those of the establishment; - 3. after discussion with the Headteacher and Governing Body, either approve proposal or submit to the Children's Services Outdoor Education Adviser; - 4. ensure that all educational visits meet the Children's Services Departmental requirements; - 5. confirm that adequate risk assessments have been carried out; - 6. support the Headteacher in the management and evaluation of educational visits:

+7. confirm the leadership of the group is appropriate, this to include accompanying staff and volunteers.